 If I mention this obvious fact to the stereotypical ego-driven business owner, their reaction is a scrunched-up facial expression.
 “That’s only because customers don’t know how much better we are than the competition”, they’ll say.
 “If we could get the word out – better marketing, sales, etc. – we’d be top dog.”

 On the second point, they’re right.
 Better marketing and lead generation will increase market share.
-But a reality many CEOs or CMOs can’t bring themselves to admit that, sometimes, customers are just happy buying from elsewhere.
+But a reality many CEOs or CMOs can’t bring themselves to admit is that, sometimes, customers are just happy buying from elsewhere.

 Perhaps it’s that, regardless of industry, most businesses today do a pretty good job of serving their customers.
 Yes, some do it better than others.
 But if there was some kind of “customer satisfaction threshold” for the competitors selling in your market space, most of them would pass the minimum level.

-Every business is upping their game – they have to.
+Every business is upping their game – they have no other choice.
 Apart from the occasional outlier, businesses have had to improve the presentation of what they sell and how they sell it in order to stay in business.
 Perhaps that manifests itself in creating an improved product or service, delivering more effective marketing, providing a better buying experience, or all of the above.
 No matter what it is, that threshold level continues to move upward.

 Every Business Looking To Deliver A Better Customer Experience